"Wherever it leads, there is the goal of your life, there is your destiny.

-Hubert and I emigrated from Germany.
-Originally we wanted to move all the way to Bali, but a coincidence had brought us to southern Spain.
+Hubert and I lived between the world of Bali and Germany.
+But the land of our forefathers said nothing to us for a long time.
+Only our shop was there.
+And at the end of the nineties we didn't want to be there anymore.
+Actually, the big end-goal was always our home Bali, but a coincidence had brought us to southern Spain.
 I never had Spain in mind before.
 But I was so positively surprised!
 A new door!
 Bali Beach was a thriving arts and jewelery shop in the heart of downtown Frankfurt.
 But we had the courage to start afresh, guided by our hearts.
 I do not want to miss this experience.
 Sometimes I think it's important for every person to move abroad.
 Being a "foreigner" and experiencing how difficult it is to gain a foothold somewhere.
-It worked for us.
+It worked for us, on Bali, Asia and Spain.
 I am very grateful for that.
 In Spain I really became an adult.
 Here I learned to be the way I want to be.
 And what I think is great, they let me here the way I am.
 Nobody looks at me wrong because I'm dressed in traditionally Balinese style or wearing a bindi.
 On the contrary, I am addressed and there are beautiful conversations.
-Here is the joy of home, even if there are of course just as problems as, for example, in Germany.
+Here is the home of joy, even if there are of course just as problems as, for example, in Germany.
 There is a solution for everything.
 If you live in a place where others spend their holidays, then people are much happier.
 Of course, the sun, the blue sky, the sea and the wonderful mountain landscape have a helping position.
 I do not feel like a foreigner here either.
 On the Costa del Sol, "Europe" is lived.
 And somehow we all talk a mish-mash between different languages and yet we understand each other.
 Of course with the base Spanish and English.
 In Spain Hubert and I found our luck.
 Here is so much happening.
 Doors opened, doors closed.
 Everything at the right time.
 And so it happened that we once said goodbye to Bali.
 For Hubert it was more than 50 years, for me 25 years.
-Everything is in motion, nothing that is real stands.
+Everything is in motion, nothing that is real remains.
 The world has changed.
 There is no clinging.
 We love Bali.
 This island, this culture lives deep in our hearts.
 But we also love the freedom to be somewhere else, to open other doors.

 If you want to know more about Osho, go to my page "Guruji OSHO"